-To watch the video explanation of the Imus 4-Beat® Tree CLICK HERE
+To watch the video explanation of the Imus 4-Beat® and Legacy Saddles' Tree CLICK HERE

 Our saddle trees are made by Steele Saddle Tree Company, who make trees for many saddle companies.
 In some of those saddles’ trees, the same material and general model of the type of saddle tree called Steele Equi-Flex® is used.
-However, with the Imus 4-Beat® Saddle, that’s about where the similarities end.
-We have our own tree bar specifications that are used only in our Imus 4-Beat® Saddle, and also hand-build a special ground seat into the saddle to allow the tree to perform its best.
+However, with our saddles, that’s about where the similarities end.
+We have our own tree bar specifications that are used only in our Imus 4-Beat® and Legacy Saddle, and also hand-build a special ground seat into the saddle to allow the tree to perform its best.